PayPal disputes, you hate it; I hate it, so how do you win a chargeback?

 PayPal is a poster child company for online payments.

-E-commerce merchants prefer to use their service because one can quickly plug their API into one’s website, and start collecting card payments without the usual hassle of processing payments.
+E-commerce merchants prefer to use their service because one can quickly plug PayPal's API into their website, and start collecting card payments without the usual hassle of processing payments.

 But the platform is not without its shortcomings.
 Fraudulent individuals use chargebacks to rip merchants off their earnings.
 And that is becoming a huge cause for concern.